PotatoGod123/reading-notes/Revisions.md

  - code .  , this will bring up vs code

  ##Notes
- - Always try to avoid merge conflicts with good communication and proper coding pulls
+ - Always try to avoid merge conflicts with good communication and proper coding pull.
+Good comments about why the change was made after every a-c-p is a good coder ethic, this way it allows the coder to remember what they did when going back and looking at the changes they have made.